It's a Mad, Mad, Mad, Mad World: Filming

-The airport terminal scenes were filmed at the now-defunct Rancho Conejo Airport in Newbury Park, California, though the control tower shown was constructed only for filming.
+The airport terminal scenes were filmed at the now-defunct Rancho Conejo Airport in Newbury Park, California, though the control tower shown was specially constructed for filming.
 Other airplane sequences were filmed at the Sonoma County Airport north of Santa Rosa, California; at the Palm Springs International Airport; and in the skies above Thousand Oaks, California; Camarillo, California; and Orange County, California.
 In the Orange County scene, stuntman Frank Tallman flew a Beech model C-18S through a highway billboard advertising Coca-Cola.
 A communications mix-up resulted in the use of linen graphic sheets on the sign rather than paper, as planned.
 Linen, much tougher than paper, damaged the plane on impact.
 Tallman managed to fly it back to the airstrip, discovering that the leading edges of the wings had been smashed all the way back to the wing spars.
 Tallman considered that incident the closest he ever came to dying on film.
 (Both Tallman and Paul Mantz, Tallman's business partner and fellow flier on Mad World, eventually died in separate air crashes over a decade apart.)

 The hangar is at the Charles M. Schulz Sonoma County Airport, next to the Pacific Coast Air Museum.

 In another scene, Tallman flew the plane through an airplane hangar at the Sonoma County Airport in Santa Rosa.
 Some scenes were filmed in San Diego.

 The fire escape and ladder miniature used in the final chase sequence is on display at the Hollywood Museum in Hollywood.
-Also, the Santa Rosita Fire Department's ladder truck was a 1960s Seagrave Fire Apparatus open-cab Mid-Mount Aerial Ladder.
+Also, the Santa Rosita Fire Department's ladder truck was a 1960s Seagrave Fire Apparatus open-cab mid-mount aerial ladder.

-Production began on April 26, 1962, and expected to end by December 7, 1962, but took longer, apparently conflicting with the notion that Tracy's trip down the zip line into the pet store on December 6, 1962, was the last scene filmed.
+Production began on April 26, 1962 and was expected to end by December 7, 1962, but took longer, apparently conflicting with the notion that Tracy's trip down the zip line into the pet store on December 6, 1962, was the last scene filmed.
 Veteran stuntman Carey Loftin was featured in the documentary, explaining some of the complexity as well as simplicity of stunts, such as the day he "kicked the bucket" as a stand-in for Durante.

 Widescreen process

 It's a Mad, Mad, Mad, Mad World was promoted as the first film made in "one-projector" Cinerama.
 (The original Cinerama process required three separate cameras.
 The three processed reels were projected by three electronically synchronized projectors onto a huge curved screen.)
-It originally was planned for three-camera Cinerama, and some reports state that initial filming was done using three cameras but was abandoned.
-One-camera Cinerama could be Super Panavision 70 or Ultra Panavision 70, which was essentially the Super Panavision 70 process with anamorphic compression at the edges of the image to give a much wider aspect ratio.
+It was originally planned for three-camera Cinerama, and some reports state that initial filming was done using three cameras but was abandoned.
+One-camera Cinerama could be Super Panavision 70 or, it could be Ultra Panavision 70, which was essentially the Super Panavision 70mm process with anamorphic lenses to give a wider 2.76:1 aspect ratio.
 When projected by one projector, the expanded 70mm image filled the wide Cinerama screen.
 Ultra Panavision 70 was used to film It's a Mad, Mad, Mad, Mad World.